msvivianso/wwc-basic-blog/README.md

 ## Section 4: Working Together from an Existing Repository

-We are going to switch gears a little and work off an existing HTML project we have created for this workshop.
+We are going to switch gears a little and work off of an existing HTML project we have created for this workshop.
 Let's split up into groups of 2 or 3.
-We will be working from the wwc-basic-blog repository at the top of [this tutorial](https://github.com/msvivianso/wwc-basic-blog).
+We will be working from the wwc-basic-blog repository at the top of this tutorial.

+#### 4.1 Getting the Code

 We will want to start by making a copy of [this code](https://github.com/msvivianso/wwc-basic-blog) into our own Github account.
 At the top right corner of the project page you will see a button that says *Fork*.